RavensbourneWebMedia/Dynamic-Web/sessions/week-5.md

 It's not a *hub of gits*.

-**What is it then?** It's a **distributed version control system**. it allows teams to work on the same documents (often code) at the same time, and without stepping on each other's toes.
+**What is it then?** It's a **distributed version control system**.
+It allows teams to work on the same documents (often code) at the same time, and without stepping on each other's toes.

 **Why do we need it?** Because when you think it's time to back up your files, it's too late.